janlotus/Masterthesis/README.md

 - Pick a decoder of your choice via the variable **vector_model**.
 - Set **nr_steps = 8000** and **nr_steps_exploration = 15000**.
 - Double check what data you want to save of each trial.
+- if use Video, then comment the two functions plot_sub_goal_localization in linearLookahead.py
+- Nivida GPU RTX3060 and Pycuda is used for calculation.
+- If no GPU,then change the system/Bio_model/HeadDirectionCellModel/network.py, use numpy, but maybe not work
+- If change the parameters in system/Bio_model/HeadDirectionCellModel/params.py,generate weights using hdcCalibrConnectivity.py
+- If change the parameters in system/Bio_model/BoundaryCellModel/parametersBC.py, such as number of sensors, generate weights using MakeWeights.py

 ### Maze test
 Here it makes sense to decouple exploration and navigation phase.